MikeJollie2707/SGD-Demo/README.md

 ![And like this](assets/sample_contour.png)

-To view this, here's the data config:
+To replicate this, here's the data config:

 ```
 rng = np.random.default_rng(seed=471)